giovannicandido/scala-ldap/README.md

 Is relative simple and battle tested in one mission critical product app as the underline communication ldap protocol.

-It take me a long time to publish this library, and I'm not maintaining anymore, I almost forgot about it.
+A long time as been passed to publish this library, and I'm not maintaining anymore, I almost forgot about it.
-But fell free to contact if this stuff is usefull for you (ldap is a pain in the a** :-), I will be happy ;-)
+But fell free to contact if this stuff is usefull for you I will be happy ;-) (ldap is a pain in the a** :-)

 # Getting started